APEX-AI/Docs/roadmap.md

 ### APEX

-APEX is created.
+APEX is created as a way to bridge the blockchain with the real world.

 ## Q3 - 2017

-### Token Marketplace
+### AIX

-APEX is created.
+Work begins on the APEX Influencer Exchange.

 ## Q4 - 2017